IFRCGo/ecv-toolkit/app/_disease/disease-19_en.md

 - It is very infectious and spreads easily from one person to another via blood, faeces, vomit, urine, saliva/spit, sweat, tears, breastmilk or semen from a person sick with Marburg fever that enters the mouth, nose, eyes or a skin cut of another person.
 - Can also be spread when handling the body of someone who has died from Marburg fever.
 - Via contact with objects (for example, bedding, clothes or needles) that have been contaminated with body fluids from a person who is sick or has died from Marburg fever.
-- During sex with a man who has recovered from Marburg fever.
+- During unprotected sex with a man who has recovered from Marburg fever.

 ### Symptoms